-- We can naively verify N signatures with 2N pairings. - Or we can verify N signatures via aggregation with just two pairings, N-1 additions in G_1 , and N-1 additions in G_2 .
-Each elliptic curve point additions is much, much cheaper than a pairing.
+- We can naively verify N signatures with 2N pairings. - Or we can verify N signatures via aggregation with just two pairings, N-1 additions in $G_1$ , and N-1 additions in $G_2$ .
+Each elliptic curve point addition is much, much cheaper than a pairing.